-Washington TOD Deed Form – Summary
+Washington Transfer on Death Deed Form

-How a Washington TOD Deed Form Works
+How a Washington TOD deed form works

 A Washington TOD deed form is a special type of deed that allows an owner (grantor) of Washington real estate to create a property transfer that will occur on the death of the owner.
 When the owner dies, the beneficiary named in the TOD deed form automatically becomes the legal owner of the property, without the need for probate.
 The Washington state legislature first authorized the Washington TOD deed on June 12, 2014.

 Washington TOD deed forms are popular because they achieve two goals.
 First, they allow the owner to transfer property to the beneficiary without going through the probate process, a legal proceeding that can be costly and expensive.
 Second, they allow the owner to retain control over the property during his or her life.
 This control includes the ability to sell, mortgage, or lease the property without the consent of the beneficiary.
 The owner can even revoke the TOD deed without involving the beneficiary.
 This allows the owner to avoid probate at death without sacrificing control during life.